jupyterhub/the-littlest-jupyterhub/docs/howto/auth/awscognito.rst

 #.
 Create a user pool `Getting Started with User Pool <https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html>`_.

-   When you have completed creating a user pool, app, and domain you should have the following settings avaialable to you.
+   When you have completed creating a user pool, app, and domain you should have the following settings available to you:

    * **App client id**: From the App client page
    * **App client secret** From the App client page